hypo69/hypo/docs/gemini/consultant/ru/logger/logger.md

    :platform: Windows, Unix
    :synopsis: Logger Module

 This module provides a singleton logging utility with various logging levels and formats, including console, file, and JSON logging.
-It utilizes the Singleton design pattern to ensure a single instance of the logger is used throughout the application.
-The logger supports different log levels and output formats, and it can colorize console messages based on log severity.
+It uses the Singleton design pattern to ensure a single logger instance is used throughout the application.
+The logger supports different log levels and output formats, and can colorize console messages based on log severity.
 """

 import threading